Roof Shingles with Copper – Algae Resistant

 Asphalt shingles are a very common building material in many new homes built in the Midwest.
 Even homes that cost a cool seven figures can sport premium cut shingles that look like slate or cedar shakes.

 But no matter how much you spend on your new home or its roof, the shingles can develop ugly black streaks in short order if you don't purchase special algae-resistant shingles.
 That said, there's a better way to prevent the black stains.
 I cover it below, so keep reading.

 The ugly stains I am talking about often look like upside down ice cream cones.
-Far up on north or east facing roofs you may see a small black spot and a widening fan of black that grows ands spreads as it heads towards the gutter line.
+Far up on north or east facing roofs, you may see a small black spot and a widening fan of black that grows and spreads as it heads towards the gutter line.
 There can be multiple areas of this streaking.